navidahmed-github/car-auctions/README.md

 # Car Auctions

-Car Auctions is a passion project I built in order to showcase my React abilites and code style.
-As a user you can place bids on a car, add a car to auction and save a car auction to a watchlist.
-This was completed using React and Firebase for database and API calls.
-No validation was added to save time, however, this can be easily implimented in the future addition.
+Car Auctions is a passion project I built in order to showcase my React abilites and code style. <br /> <br />As a user you can place bids on a car, add a car to auction and save a car auction to a watchlist.This was completed using React and Firebase for database and API calls.
+No validation was added to save time, however, this can be easily implemented in the future.

-To run, copy the repository and navigate to the path in which it is saved and follow the instructions below.
+To run, copy the repository and using cmd, navigate to the saved path and follow the instructions below.

 ## Available Scripts